 Clicking an icon in the dock with the right mouse button brings a menu for modifying that icon's application.
-There are six options available in the application icon menu for docked applications.
-(Some applications will not have all six options available.
-If an option is not available, it will appear "greyed out" in the menu.)
+There are several options available in the application icon menu for docked applications.
+Docked, but not running applications will not have all options available - they will appear "greyed out" in the menu.

 "Launch" opens the application without double-clicking the icon.

 "Bring here" unhides the application in the current workspace.

 "Hide" hides the application or unhides it if already hidden.
 Unhiding opens the application in the workspace where it is located.
 (This option may not work if the application has it's own hiding menu option.)